Numerical simulation of conservation laws with moving grid nodes: Application to tsunami wave modelling: Nonlinear system of equations

 The monitor function used in this computation is

 It is important to use the wave elevation $\eta(x,t)$ instead of the total water depth $H(x,t)$ because of the solutions such as the lake at rest state.
 In these situations the total depth $H$ varies in space, while the free surface elevation $\eta(x,t) \equiv 0$.
-Thus, the usage of the monitor function \eqref{eq:def2} leads to the well-balanced property shown in Theorem~\ref{thm:well}.
+Thus, the usage of the monitor function \eqref{eq:def2} leads to the uniform grid (since $w(x,t)\ \equiv\ 1$) and, trivially, to the well-balanced property shown in Theorem~\ref{thm:well}.

 Some further validation tests and numerical experiments with this moving grid technique were presented in our preceding work \cite{Khakimzyanov2016d} (without giving many details about the algorithm in use).
-So, we invite the interested reader to consult the work \cite{Khakimzyanov2016d} as well.